game-chat/bylaws/article-1.md

 ### §1.3 - Officer Privileges

-**(a)** At any point during their term, an Officer may select and publicly display a title of their choosing.

-**(b)** At any point during their term, an Officer may initiate actions whose ratification is subject to the decision making rules described by Article 2.
-The Officer may and must initiate a single poll for each version of the Action.
+**(a)** At any point during their term, an Officer may propose Actions as described §2.3.
+The Officer must initiate one and only one poll for each version of the Action.

 ### §1.4 - Member Privileges